 We’ll get into more workflow details and justifications in a follow-up post.
 In the meantime, we can summarize my personal approach as a hands-free microphone solution, a vertical mouse with some–but not a comical number of–programmable buttons–and a left-hand device that adds additional hotkey efficiency as well as—critically!—a way to scroll with my nondominant hand in order to spread the love across multiple joints.
 (Okay, fine, and a foot pedal when I’m at home too.)

 If you have wrist pain, I highly recommend trialing a vertical mouse, which looks like a regular mouse turned partially on its side.
 The angle mimics a “handshake” position and eliminates the pronation that is (reportedly) a big driver of wrist discomfort.
-Everyone I’ve met that’s switched to one hasn’t switched back.
-The MX is pricey, so I actually carry it in this case when I take it to work at imaging centers (which also helps me not lose the USB dongle).
+Almost everyone I’ve met that’s switched to one hasn’t switched back.
+The MX has the best “feel” of any I’ve tried.
+It’s pricey, so I actually carry it in this case when I take it to work at imaging centers (which also helps me not lose the USB dongle).

 If you’re able to install the Logitech Options software on your workstation, then you’ll be able to customize the buttons on a per-application basis with the newer Logitech mice like the MX series.
 Very handy, but still, the MX is a wonderful daily driver and not a productivity/gaming mouse per se; it works best for radiology when paired with an off-hand device (see below).
-If you just want a mouse that will give you more keyboard-free PACS-control options, keep reading.
+If more buttons or plug-and-play are important, see #2.

-For maximum efficiency: I personally do not like the Logitech G502 (a classic choice for a few more programmable buttons) or the Logitech G600 (a wired 12-thumb-button monstrosity), but both are popular.
-The best of the non-MX Logitech productivity/gaming mice is probably the beloved G604 Lightspeed, which lands in the middle with a total of 15 programmable buttons.
+The best of the non-MX Logitech productivity/gaming mice is probably the beloved G604 Lightspeed, which lands in the middle with a total of 15 programmable buttons and has an unlockable scroll wheel for infinite scrolling.
 All three use Logitech’s older GHub software and have onboard memory that mostly works without the software running.

 Best Mouse With Onboard Memory: